-Demonstrate an ability to formally analyse artworks based on an understanding of formal elements in the artwork and show how these impact on the meaning of the artwork.
+OUTCOMES Demonstrate an ability to formally analyse artworks based on an understanding of formal elements in the artwork and show how these impact on the meaning of the artwork.
 Demonstrate awareness of cultures and belief systems (context) and their impact on art-making and the interpretation of art objects.
 Use correct academic essay writing conventions including referencing in written work to write essay and presentation exercises.
 Demonstrate an ability to research and construct an argument in written work.
-Write in an articulate and well-structured way, i.e. essays must show an introduction, body and conclusion.
+Write in an articulate and well-structured way, i.e. essays must Write in an articulate and well-structured way, i.e. essays must show an introduction, body and conclusion.
 The content must be appropriate to the question.
 Demonstrate through timeous and well-presented submission of projects and essays that the student is able to manage time and resources in a professional manner.

-ВААН7В1 ART HISTORY AND THEORY 1 B
+BAAH7B1 ART HISTORY AND THEORY 1 B

 TERMS OF PRESENTATION Second semester module

 CREDITS 16

 NQF LEVEL 5

 ASSESSMENT Continuous assessment (100) A combination of assessment methods and instruments is used to gather assessment evidence.

 PURPOSE Belief systems in selected cultures from Africa and elsewhere: To interrogate examples of art and artefacts from prehistoric times to the 15th century.
 Emphasis is placed on the importance of social context and belief systems as reasons for stylistic change.
 The purpose also extends to the further development of writing and analysis skills taught in Art History and Theory1A, enabling students to analyse and discuss examples in writing.
 Students will progress through a number of set projects that relate to research methodology, academic writing strategies, art, politics and protest art, citizenship and art for social change.